robyftp/Tree/README.md

-## Which side of the chicken has more feathers?
-The outside.
+## A magician was driving down the street and then he turned into a driveway.